How to successfully implement Ajax add to cart in WooCommerce

 How can I implement AJAX add to cart without a plugin?

-- Using WooCommerce's native AJAX add-to-cart feature which you can enable for Product Archives like Shop, Category, or Tag pages.
+• WooCommerce's native AJAX add-to-cart feature enables AJAX for Product Archives including Shop, Category, and Tag pages.

-- Using custom PHP and JavaScript code which you can use to add custom AJAX add to cart buttons in WooCommerce.
+• Custom PHP and JavaScript code adds custom AJAX add to cart buttons throughout WooCommerce.

 Upgrade your store with WooCommerce AJAX add to cart

-In this guide, we've explored three different methods to enable AJAX add to cart in WooCommerce — WooCommerce's built-in AJAX add to cart setting, the best WooCommerce AJAX add to cart plugins, and custom PHP and javascript AJAX code snippets.
+This guide explored three methods to enable AJAX add to cart in WooCommerce.
+We covered WooCommerce's built-in AJAX setting, the best AJAX add to cart plugins, and custom PHP and JavaScript code snippets.

 To recap, these are the best plugins to add AJAX add to cart in WooCommerce: